Edward Stone Law in the News

-May 14, 2013- LifeHealthPro reported that Executive Life (ELNY) cuts are expected to begin in the third quarter of 2013, but Edward Stone is not giving up the case.
+May 14, 2013- LifeHealthPro reported that Executive Life Insurance Company of New York (ELNY) cuts are expected to begin in the third quarter of 2013, but Edward Stone is not giving up the case.
 “ELNY Liquidation expected in 3Q” by Elizabeth Festa, May 14, 2013.

 April 14, 2013 – In “Broken promises: There are no guarantees with annuities”, Tim Grant for the Pittsburgh Post-Gazette shares a case study that details why annuity providers are not created equally.

 April 5, 2013 – “NY seeks to liquidate Long Island life insurer” by Claude Solnik, Long Island Business News, April 5, 2013.

 February 18, 2013 – The February 18, 2013 edition of the Insurance Advocate, an industry publication serving New York, New Jersey, Connecticut, Pennsylvania and Washington, D.C., ran a column by Peter Bickford entitled “Ongoing ELNY Debacle Exposes Serious Problems”, and a Guest Opinion by Edward S. Stone, Esq.
 Both articles can be viewed here.